Designing in a post-lockdown reality

 The situation is complicated, and there is no one unique solution or ‘one size fits all’ response.
 Designers will have to think creatively and imaginatively and look in detail at how current spaces might be able to adapt.
 In the short-term, significant issues will be focused on minimising the risk of the virus spreading.
 Material choices will become more critical than ever.
 Designers will need to explore which materials are inherently more hygienic and how durable materials are to withstand intense cleaning regimes.
 Porcelain is, of course, an incredibly durable material.
 There may also be a move towards more natural materials such as wood, which have inherently anti-microbial properties.
-Touchless tech and automation will becomes essential rather than desirable, and tapping with feet rather than using hands to operate the equipment.
+Touchless tech and automation will become essential rather than desirable, and tapping with feet rather than using hands to operate the equipment.

 Buildings that can adapt and draw together multiple uses to better engage with people will be more successful in the long-term.
 COVID-19 presents an opportunity in that there is a higher value being placed on culture and place-making as a result of the pandemic.
 Bringing together multiple uses in public buildings, blending cultural hubs with community hubs and building new audiences who have engaged with creative art forms online throughout the lockdown will be crucial to help the industry survive and thrive in the long-term.